jttilley/readMeGenerator/created/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-* Asks the user a bunch of questions about what to include in the readme
+* Asks the user a bunch of questions about info to include in the readme file
-* Generates a good README.md file in the created folder with the users answers
+* Generates a good README.md file with the answers in the created folder

 ## Author
 Jason Tilley